Chart Color Schemes

 Haymarket has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 38 projects likely affecting the area.
-Notable ones are Mariyung Fleet (New Intercity Fleet), Atlassian Central, Central Place Sydney, and Sydney House.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 38 projects likely impacting the region.
+Notable initiatives include Mariyung Fleet (New Intercity Fleet), Atlassian Central, Central Place Sydney, and Sydney House.
+The following details projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.